-You can designate the Rate Type as Normal, Second or Third.
+You can select the Rate Type as Normal, Second or Third.
 This designates which Pay Rate from the employee profile to apply when this pay item is attached to Work.

-The Rate can be assigned to an employee’s Normal, Second or Third Rate or you can set a fixed or variable rate.
+The Rate Type can be set to an employee’s Normal, Second or Third Rate or you can set a fixed or variable rate.
 If the rate is set as Variable, you'll be able to adjust rate and quantity values when applying the pay item into a draft pay.